ahSidata/GenericSoftware/README.md

    - **English:** If a new value is computed, it is stored in `device.PowerValueRequested`, `value.RequestedPowerValue`, and then sent to the corresponding device via the `DeviceQueryQueueWatchdog` queue.

 6. **Logging und Aktualisierung / Logging and refresh**
    - **Deutsch:** Bei Überschreitungen der Limits werden Debug-Informationen per `Trace.WriteLine` ausgegeben.
-Danach wird ein UI-Update über `ApiServiceInfo.InvokeStateHasChanged()` ausgelöst.
+Danach wird ein UI-Update über `ApiService.InvokeStateHasChanged()` ausgelöst.
    - **English:** When the limits are exceeded, debug information is written via `Trace.WriteLine`.
-A UI refresh is triggered by calling `ApiServiceInfo.InvokeStateHasChanged()`.
+A UI refresh is triggered by calling `ApiService.InvokeStateHasChanged()`.

 ---